ladiesofcode/GitIntro/README.md

 ## Create a Branch

-Follow the instructions on using the project dashboard to [create a branch](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#create-a-new-branch)
+Follow the instructions on how to [create a branch](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository).
+Name the branch after your username, mine would be fieheath_branch.

 ## Edit this ReadMe
 Edit this ReadMe by adding your name at the section in the bottom